Village Care Project

 to participate as a VCP volunteer.

-Cost does not include airfare, Tanzanian VISA, guide tips, and a few other exclusions, see left.
+Cost does not include airfare, Tanzanian VISA, guide tips, and a few other exclusions, see details on left.

 FIRST COME FIRST SERVE

-(Note we have had a lot of interest, so please reserve early.)
-We pay deposits to our vendors many months in advance so these are non-refundable).
+(Note we get a lot of interest, so please reserve early.)
+We pay deposits to our vendors 4 months in advance to secure our rooms.

 ----------------------------